-Look in the late summer on decaying and putrid hardwood, and in swampy forested areas.
-You may not find a ton, but you will be rewarded for your effort with wonderful flavor.
+Look in the late summer near decaying and putrid hardwood, and in swampy forested areas.
 I bring a small hard sided plastic container with holes punched in it for air flow to put them in so they don't get squished by other mushrooms if I'm going to an area and expect to see them.
 Just like black trumpet mushrooms, these have a saprotrophic tendency, meaning that they help compose dead matter.

-Since their hollow, these are a wonderful mushroom to dry, just use a low heat dehydrator setting or place them on a wire cookie rack in an airy place until they are cracker dry.
-After they are dry, put them into a sealed glass container, like a mason jar.
-They rehydrate almost as good as morels.
-Yellowfeet can be pickled too, but it takes a whole lot to fill even a half pint mason jar.
+Since their hollow, these are an easy mushroom to dry, just use a low heat dehydrator setting or place them on a wire cookie rack in an airy place until they are cracker dry.
+If it was dry when you were picking, if you leave them on the counter, just like black trumpets, they'll probably dehydrate naturally.

 Since they're hollow, just like black trumpets, these are among some of the best mushrooms for rehydrating and keeping in larger pieces, although the stems can get a bit long sometimes.